james-schaefer/training_journal/climbing_training_w13.md

   - [ ] Deadlift  65 kgs.
   - [x] Pull Up.  (work towards 5 sets, 5 reps)

   - Notes:
     - Steep face climbing: I fell on the first set, maybe five or six seconds early.
-      - next time prepare mentally.  take it seriously.  review beta.  chalk.
+      - next time prepare mentally.  take it seriously.  review beta.  *chalk-up*.
       - crux moves are 4, 13, 17, & 18.
     - 15 mins rest, tape up
     - crack climbing: waaaaay easier than Saturday.  first set MHR 160.  second set MHR 168. coulda kept going at the end of the second set.
 I think 20 mins will go this Saturday.
-    - waited 8 mins between sets.  could actually do 5x5 this way.
+    - waited 8 mins between sets (up from 5).  could actually do 5x5 this way.
       - got some creeky soreness in my shoulder at the end of this set...

 -------------------------------------------------------